Roisin-Fallon/Sorting_Algorithms/README.md

 3. Run time efficiency (Best, Average and Worst case)
 4. Suitability – properties of sorting algorithm are well matched to the class of input instances which are expected (determine the advantages and disadvantages of each algorithm when choosing them).

+<a name="par"></a>
 Comaprasion Sort:

+Comparison Sorting Algorithm characterizes data using comparison operations only to determine which of  the two elements will appear first in a sorted list.
+Comparison sort make no assumptions and compares every element in the array with each other.
+Comparison sorts are widely applicable to diverse types of data input however no algorithm that sorts by comparison can do better than <i> nlogn </i> in the average or worst case.
+[11]

 Within the comparasion sorting algorithms it can be further classified into:
    * Simple Comparasion Sorting Algorithms - Bubble Sort, Selection Sort and Insertion Sort
    * Efiiceint Comparasion Sorting Algorithms - Merge Sort, Quicksort

 <a name="bub"></a>